Raju-Challagundla/ITCS-8160-051-Group-18/README.md

 **1) Display a particular customer’s rating for a restaurant**
 <pre>

--- calculate a particular customer’s rating for a restaurant DELIMITER $$
+-- calculate average of a particular customer’s rating for a restaurant DELIMITER $$
 CREATE FUNCTION customer_rating_for_restaurant( cus_id INT, res_id INT)
 RETURNS FLOAT